 South Carolina women's basketball: Rapid Reaction - Kentucky

-South Carolina held on to beat Kentucky 60-56 in the regular-season finale.
+South Carolina cruised to an 87-64 win over Kentucky in the SEC Tournament quarterfinals.
 Here’s what stood out from the game.

-– That was an ugly game all around.
-Neither team shot well, they were both under 50% from the foul line, and they had long stretches of ugly basketball.
+– Ta’Niya Latson was held out of practice this week with an illness, and although she started and was never on the availability report, Latson looked like she was feeling some lingering effects.

-Dawn Staley said it was fatigue, and I do think that was part of it.
-Madina Okot was noticeably tired in the fourth quarter, and lots of shots were missed off the front of the rim.
+She seemed just a half-step slow.
+Latson was able to get by the initial defense, but not able to finish her drives.
+Latson frequently subbed out in the first half, but she played the entire fourth quarter to get back in game shape.

 NEW!
 Message board for South Carolina Women’s Basketball! 🏀